 The XXIV International Conference organized by the Institute for Neuro-Physiological Psychology will take place in Madrid, the 12th and 13th of May 2018

-The theme for this new edition will be "Physiological Factors Underlying Learning Success", and there will be experts from different countries sharing their knowledge on how movement, nutrition, sleep, audition and emotions contribute to learning success.
+The theme of this new edition will be "Physiological Factors Underlying Learning Success".
+There will be experts from different countries sharing their knowledge on how motor development, nutrition, sleep, audition, vision and emotion contribute to learning success.

 Experts participating in this edition: